AlexSeisler/SAT-Dashboard/README.md

 ## Overview

-This dashboard is designed to tackle the three primary hurdles students encounter during SAT preparation: uncertainty, inefficient study habits, and flagging motivation.
-It brings clarity by offering a visual readiness indicator and a comprehensive study roadmap.
-It optimizes effort by directing students towards high-impact topics with adaptive recommendations.
-Finally, it sustains motivation by making progress tangible and the learning process manageable.
-The outcome is a guided, intuitive experience where students are always aware of their current standing, their next steps, and the significance of their efforts.
+I took the approach of finding the core pain points that students preparing for the SAT encounter, then designed the dashboards functionality around those - uncertainty, inefficient study choices, and loss of momentum.
+This dashboard addresses those core challenges through a metric roadmap, always directs effort toward the next best high impact topic, and sustains motivation by making progress visible.
+The result is a guided experience where students always know where they stand, what to do next, and why it matters.

 ## Live Demo